The 5 best sales to shop this weekend

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Weekend sales: Shop markdowns at Macy's, Michael Kors and more
+This article originally appeared on Reviewed: Weekend sales: Shop markdowns at Sur La Table, Backcountry and more